Guide to green energy tariffs

-In some cases the energy firm will supply your home with 100% renewable energy whilst, under certain tariffs, they will supply a mix of renewable and non-renewable energy.
+In some cases the energy firm will supply your home with 100% renewable energy while, under certain tariffs, they'll supply a mix of renewable and non-renewable energy.

-Suppliers must disclose the fuel mix so customers know how much green energy they are getting.
+Suppliers must disclose the fuel mix so customers know how much green energy they're getting.